 Housing prices in Santa Barbara County and many other areas of California are among the highest in the nation.
 California's housing element law recognizes the important role that local governments play in influencing the supply and affordability of housing.
 State housing element law, first enacted in 1969, directs local governments to use their land use and zoning powers to adequately provide for the housing needs of all economic segments of the community.
-Implementing State housing policy rests in part upon the effective application of local General Plan Housing Elements.
+Implementing State housing policy rests in part upon the effective application of local general plan housing elements.
 While the City must respond to the requirements of State law, addressing local housing needs is an important part of retaining and enhancing the quality of life in Goleta.

 The City's Housing Element includes policies and programs intended to support the creation, maintenance, and preservation of affordable housing in the City.
 One of the critical barriers to the development of affordable housing identified in the Housing Element is funding.
-By adopting and implementing a new fee program to all new development, including redevelopment, the City would have the ability to uniformly calculate and collect both residential in-lieu fees and non-residential impact fees to be used to subsidize or fully fund affordable housing throughout the City.
+By adopting and implementing a new fee program for all new development, including redevelopment, the City would have the ability to uniformly calculate and collect both residential in-lieu fees and non-residential impact fees to be used to subsidize or fully-fund affordable housing throughout the City.
+The Council Resolution No. 21-, entitled "A Resolution of the City of Goleta, California, Approving Residential Affordable Housing In-Lieu Fees" is included as Attachment 1 to this staff report.